AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-5
+Ruby-Tutorial-6
 ===============

-The fifth tutorial is about testing, using RSPEC and CUCUMBER.
-There is a separate repository with the rspec testing sample code.
-In this branch, I will attempt to test using CUCUMBER.
+The sixth tutorial is about client side.
+Here I will be creating javascript validation on the new articles form

 ##Functionality Included
 * simple login system using Sorcery gem